Support children and young people’s speech, language and communication skills.

 Topic Overview

-The LAO Level 3 Diploma for the Children and Young People's Workforce (QCF) is a comprehensive qualification designed for those working or aspiring to work with children and young people in settings such as nurseries, schools, and residential care.
-This diploma covers essential knowledge and skills for supporting children's development from birth to 19 years, including safeguarding, communication, and promoting positive outcomes.
-It is a key stepping stone for roles like Early Years Educator or Teaching Assistant, and it aligns with the UK's Early Years Foundation Stage (EYFS) framework.
+The IAO Level 3 Diploma for the Children and Young People's Workforce is a comprehensive qualification designed for those working in early years settings, such as nurseries, preschools, and childminding.
+It covers essential knowledge and skills for supporting children's development from birth to 19 years, with a focus on the Early Years Foundation Stage (EYFS) framework.
+This diploma equips learners with the ability to promote positive outcomes for children, including their physical, cognitive, social, and emotional development, while ensuring their safety and well-being.

 Key Concepts